hughobrien/psu-constitution/README.md

 2. It has been suggested that the following people may form the membership of the commission:

-	1. One former president from each union (PSU & ULSU) from 3 years or more previous to the conflict
+	1. One former president from each union (PSU and ULSU) from 3 years or more previous to the conflict

 	2. One independent member or One Senior University nominee